tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/LessonPlan.md

 Next, explain to students that the file you uploaded is not public yet; first, you need to set the particular access for that file to public for everyone.

-Click on the file name; next, click on the "Permissions" tab.
+Click on the file name, then click the "Permissions" tab.
 Under the "Public access" section, choose "Everyone" and check the "Read object" property.
 Save the changes and go back to the "Overview" tab to open the object's URL to see a cute happy face.

 ![Setting access to everyone to a particular file](Images/amazon-s3-set-everyone-access.gif)

-Explain to students that a public Amazon S3 bucket may contain private or public files depending on the particular permissions you set to the objects, or the AWS IAM policies you define.
+Explain to students that a public Amazon S3 bucket may contain private or public files, depending on the particular permissions you set to the objects, or the AWS IAM policies you define.

 Answer any questions before moving on.